jakemcc/jakemccrary.com/source/_posts/2018-02-18-using-clojure-macros-for-nicer-error-handling.markdown

 ---
 layout: post
-title: "Using Clojure macros for nicer error handling"
+title: Using Clojure macros for nicer error handling
-date: 2017-12-30 18:56:39 -0600
+date: 2018-02-18 11:24 -0600
 comments: true
-published: false
+published: true
 description: Here is one way to have better error handling by using Clojure macros
-keywords: 'clojure, macro, error handling, monad'
+keywords: clojure, macro, error handling, monad
 categories:
 - clojure
 ---